lyft/lyft-web-button/README.md

 ## Reporting Security Vulnerabilities

-If you've found a vulnerability or a potential vulnerability in the Lyft Web SDK please let us know at security@lyft.com.
+If you've found a vulnerability or a potential vulnerability in the Lyft Web Button please let us know at security@lyft.com.
 We'll send a confirmation email to acknowledge your report, and we'll send an additional email when we've identified the issue positively or negatively.